qub-blesson/AdaptiveDNN/README.md

 F. McNamee, S. Dustadar, P. Kilpatrick, W. Shi, I. Spence and B. Varghese, "[A Case For Adaptive Deep Neural Networks in Edge Computing](https://arxiv.org/pdf/2008.01814.pdf)," eprint arXiv:2008.01814.

 ### Instructions for installing the software
+This code was tested using Python version 3.8.5 but any version of Python 3 should be fine.

+#### Setting up your environment
+* Create a Python virtual environment using pip, shown below.

+`python3 -m venv env`

+* Activate the virtual environment using the source command, shown below.

+`source env/bin/activate`

+* Install the dependencies using pip and requirements.txt, shown below.

+`python -m pip install -r requirements.txt`

+#### Pre-partitioning the models
 Prior to launching the benchmarking software, each model needs to be pre-partitioned to distribute the DNN across the cloud and the edge.
-This can be done by using the `cut\_models.py` script.
+This can be done by using the `cut_models.py` script.
 This script can be used as shown below.
-It produces a series of files, located in a folder called `edge\_model\_<network name>`.
+It produces a series of files, located in a folder called `edge_model_<network name>`.

 `sudo python3 cut_models.py <network_name>`

 The benchmarking software will load these models on the edge to speed up benchmarking.
 This has already been done for the 8 models we used in our research.

+#### Lanuching the server
 Using the benchmarking software to conduct experiments should be straightforward.
 The server should be launched first as shown below.

 `sudo python3 benchmarking_server.py <network_name>`